Timur: Capture of Delhi (1398)

-Campaigns in the Levant
+Campaigns in the Caucasus and the Levant

 Before the end of 1399, Timur started a war with Bayezid I, sultan of the Ottoman Empire, and the Mamluk sultan of Egypt Nasir-ad-Din Faraj.
 Bayezid began annexing the territory of Turkmen and Muslim rulers in Anatolia.
 As Timur claimed sovereignty over the Turkoman rulers, they took refuge behind him.

 In 1400, Timur invaded Armenia and Georgia.
 Of the surviving population, more than 60,000 of the local people were captured as slaves, and many districts were depopulated.
 He also sacked Sivas in Asia Minor.

 Then Timur turned his attention to Syria, sacking Aleppo, and Damascus.
 The city's inhabitants were massacred, except for the artisans, who were deported to Samarkand.

 Timur invaded Baghdad in June 1401.
 After the capture of the city, 20,000 of its citizens were massacred.
 Timur ordered that every soldier should return with at least two severed human heads to show him.
 When they ran out of men to kill, many warriors killed prisoners captured earlier in the campaign, and when they ran out of prisoners to kill, many resorted to beheading their own wives.
 British historian David Nicolle, in his "The Mongol Warlords", quotes an anonymous contemporary historian who compared Timur's army to "ants and locusts covering the whole countryside, plundering and ravaging."